 The 231 Models of Edison and the subsidiaries are continuously updated in light of specific risk assessment activities in relation to the new types of crime introduced over time into the group of presumed crimes for 231/2001, as well as in light of organizational changes within the Group.
-In the course of 2017, there were three updates to Edison's 231 Model, approved by the Board of Directors respectively at the meetings of February 13 with reference to the Protocol for the Management of Confidential and Insider Information; of July 26 to govern the situations that could trigger the occurrence of crimes linked to "illegal intermediation and exploitation of labour" introduced by law 199/2016 and adopted by art.
-25-quinquies of Legislative Decree 231/2001 and, lastly, of October 26, 2017, in light of the new formulation of the crime of corruption between private parties and the introduction of the crime of instigation to corruption between private parties introduced within the Italian legal system with Law 38/2017.
-Edison's 231 Model is thus updated with respect to all relevant types of presumed crimes laid out in Legislative Decree 231/2001 at December 31, 2017.
-Likewise, the subsidiaries also updated their respective 231 Models on the basis of the same methodological arrangement as the parent company.
+In the course of 2018, Edison's 231 Model was updated, as approved by the Board of Directors at its meeting on December 7, 2018, with a view, inter alia, to strengthening the existing system regarding whistleblowing and the rights of whistleblowers, in line with the new elements introduced by Law 179/2017 on Whistleblowing.
+At that time, the Company's anticorruption guidelines were updated as well.
+Edison's 231 Model is thus updated with respect to all relevant types of presumed crimes laid out in Legislative Decree No. 231/2001 at December 31, 2018 The update of the 231 Models and anti-corruption guidelines of the subsidiaries, on the basis of the changes made by Edison, is under way.

-In addition, training programs about the 231 Model, the Code of Ethics and the Anti-corruption Guidelines, launched in 2014 continued in 2017 with the offering of multimedia online courses to all employees and help them achieve a sufficiently detailed knowledge of those documents.
+In addition, training programs about the 231 Model, the Code of Ethics and the Anti-corruption Guidelines, launched in 2014 continued in 2018 with the offering of multimedia online courses to all employees and help them achieve a sufficiently detailed knowledge of those documents.